Richard Johnson (jockey): First championship and 3000 winners (2009 to 2016)

 In this period Johnson saw further success, riding 100 winners each season but continued to finished second to Tony McCoy in the Jockeys Championship.
 The 2010 season brought victory in the Punchestown Gold Cup, riding Planet of Sound who was trained by Philip Hobbs.
 In 2011, Johnson won his first Scottish Grand National, piloting Beshabar to victory.
 Johnson also won the Arkle Challenge Trophy in 2011 aboard Captain Chris.
 Johnson won the Midlands Grand National in 2014 on Goulanes.

 The 3,000th winner came on board St. Saviour at Ludlow on 4 January 2016.
 In the same season, having been runner up to Tony McCoy on 16 occasions throughout McCoy's 20-year dominance of the Champion Jockey title, Johnson was finally crowned champion for the first time in 2016 following McCoy's retirement the previous season.
 2016 also delivered Johnson a second Welsh Grand National, riding Native River, a horse that would deliver him subsequent success at the Cheltenham Festival.

-Further championships and second Cheltenham Gold Cup (2016 - 2021)
+Further championships and second Cheltenham Gold Cup (2016–2021)

-Having won his first championship, Johnson followed this up with three further Champion Jockey title wins in 2017, 2018, and 2019.
+Having won his first championship, Johnson followed this up with three further title wins in 2017, 2018 and 2019.
 Following a broken arm, Johnson finished second in the 2020 Championship to Brian Hughes.

 This period of Johnson's career saw further success at the Cheltenham Festival.
 Johnson won the 2017 JCB Triumph Hurdle at Cheltenham on Defi Du Seuil and finished third in the Cheltenham Gold Cup on Native River for trainer Colin Tizzard.
 This combination would subsequently go on to win the 2018 running of the Cheltenham Gold Cup, beating the favourite Might Bite.

 On 3 April 2021 Johnson announced his immediate retirement at a meeting at Newton Abbot.